-The 20 Most Important Workplace Safety Statistics
+20 Workplace Safety Facts & Statistics to Guide Preparedness

-Organizations such as the Bureau of Labor Statistics (BLS), the Occupational Safety and Health Administration (OSHA), and the National Safety Council’s Injury Facts site gather comprehensive and reliable data on nationwide workplace injury rates, injury statistics, and safety trends.
+Organizations such as the U.S. Bureau of Labor Statistics (BLS), the Occupational Safety and Health Administration (OSHA), Centers for Disease Control and Prevention (CDC), Department of Labor, National Highway Traffic Safety Administration (NHTSA), and the National Safety Council’s Injury Facts site gather comprehensive and reliable data on nationwide workplace injury rates, injury statistics, and safety trends.
 Many of the following facts are from their archives.
-AlertMedia’s State of Employee Safety Report provides unique insight into the views of workers themselves.
+AlertMedia’s State of Employee Safety Report provides unique insights into the views of workers themselves.

 Workplace Safety Statistics in Perspective

 The following figures—gathered by trusted government agencies such as the BLS and OSHA—reflect the entire American workforce across industries and demographics.
 We’ll take a look at how these workplace statistics have changed and any meaningful trends.

-#1: There were 2.7 million non-fatal workplace safety incidents in 2020
+#1: There were 2.61 million nonfatal workplace safety incidents in 2021.

-#2: There were 4,764 recorded fatal workplace safety incidents in 2020
+#2: There were 5,190 recorded fatal workplace safety incidents in 2021.

-#3: Worker deaths in America have decreased dramatically over the decades from about 38 worker deaths per day in 1970 to 15 per day in 2019.
+#3: Worker deaths in America have decreased dramatically over the decades from about 38 worker deaths per day in 1970 to 13 per day in 2020.

 However, there is still much work to be done to avoid preventable workplace deaths.

-#4: Worker illnesses have also gone down significantly from 10.9 incidents per 100 workers in 1970 to 2.8 per 100 in 2019.
+#4: Worker illnesses have also gone down significantly from 10.9 incidents per 100 workers in 1970 to 2.7 per 100 in 2020.

 What workers think

 The landscape of workplace safety has changed in some big ways over the past few years.
-Here are some of the recent insights AlertMedia collected for our 2022 State of Employee Safety Report.
+Here are some of the recent insights AlertMedia collected for our 2023 State of Employee Safety Report.

 The most and least at risk